ULJ-Yale/qunex/README.md

-# README File for MNAP Connector Pipeline
+# README File for MNAP connector tools

 Background
 ==========
 ---

-The `Connector` pipeline as part of the MNAP package serves as the overall wrapper for the suite.
+The `connector` pipeline as part of the MNAP package serves as the overall wrapper for the suite.
 It handles flexible directory inputs and subject lists.
-The `Connector` supports all functionality across the MNAP suite, including data organization, QC, preprocessing, various analyses etc. The wrapper code is flexible and can be updated by adding functions developed around other tools (e.g. `gmri` or `matlab` MNAP packages).
+The `connector` supports all functionality across the MNAP suite, including data organization, QC, preprocessing, various analyses etc.
+The wrapper code is flexible and can be updated by adding functions developed around other MNAP suite tools (e.g. `gmri` or `matlab` MNAP packages).

 The MNAP code is developed and maintained by Alan Anticevic, [Anticevic Lab], Yale University of Ljubljana in collaboration with Grega Repovs [Mind and Brain Lab],